Strategic Planning Revealed As Key To Successful Divestment

-Divestiture is one of the biggest decisions any organisation can make and requires careful planning to ensure it goes off without a hitch and the full value can be extracted from the deal.
+Divestiture is one of the biggest decisions any organization can make and requires careful planning to ensure it goes off without a hitch and the full value can be extracted from the deal.

 According to a recent survey from Ernst & Young, business executives can ensure they make divestment a success with careful strategic planning.
 The 2014 Global Corporate Divestment Survey, which assessed more than 700 executives from around the world, revealed that 80 per cent of those who made divestment decisions based on a strategic portfolio review enjoyed an increase in value.